 Don’t be shy.
 If you want people to take action, say so – your results will improve!

-Wow, that was a long list of things that you need to do before you should publish your post.
+Wow, that was a long list of blog tips that you need to do when you create a blog and before you publish your post.
 But there is also a lot to do AFTER you published a post.
 Stay tuned, I will write about what you should do after you published a post in my next article!

 Did you like this article?
 Please pin it!